katfeeshh/katfeeshh/README.md

 ## HELLOOO!! ✧･ﾟ <3
-🌹|*"I'd do anything for 20 bucks, I'd sell my sour soul, 'cause lemonade is bitter, 'til you sweeten up the bowl..."*
+🌹|*"One can never know what an innocent act of kindness means to someone."*

 .・゜-: ✧ :-.・゜-: ✧ :-.・゜-: ✧ :-.・゜-: ✧ :-.・゜-: ✧ :-.・゜-: ✧ :-.・゜-: ✧ :-.・゜-: ✧ :-
 ![Lighter • ZZZ](https://github.com/user-attachments/assets/b91c96b8-1dba-4eb1-98a4-ea4c2ce8511c)

 ## basic info! ❀
-call me katfeesh/kat ♡ minor (im 15!) ♡ indian ♡ any pronouns ♡ dec 25th is my bday!
+call me katfeesh/kat ♡ minor (im 15!) ♡ indian ♡ any pronouns r fine ♡ dec 25th is my bday!

 ## byi! ❀
 im busy almost 24/7, im always doing homework, at school, at work, or at track meets!